FuelLabs/sway/sway-lang-docs/src/program-types/library.md

 my_other_library = { path = "../my_other_library" }
 ```

-> **NOTE** Only libraries can be included in the manifest file.
+> Only libraries can be included in the manifest file.
 Other program types will error.